nlmenke/repairs/readme.md

 * Warranty number (our warranty stickers have a number)
 * Tech notes (info about what needs to be done to fix whatever is wrong)
 * Call notes (what was the customer told?)
-* Aditional info (customer can see this if they log into the system)
+* Additional info (customer can see this if they log into the system)

 ### For Customers

 * List of repairs
     * Past & present
     * Separated by type
 * Information about their consoles
     * Console
     * Serial Number
     * Repair being done
     * Estimated cost
     * Date dropped off
     * Date repaired / called / picked up
     * Expiration date
-	* Aditional notes / status (usually replacement serial numbers if we replaced their system)
+    * Additional notes / status (usually replacement serial numbers if we replaced their system)